carlos-rian/stripe-gpg-tutorial/readme.md

     Use this key anyway? (y/N) y
     ```

-4. List files, **note** that a new file with .asc extension was created.
+4. List files, **note** that a new file with .asc (without --armor is .gpg) extension was created.
 This file can be sent to the owner of the Private Key and he will be able to decrypt the message.

     **command**
     ```sh